Iranian Festivals

 The preparations for Nowruz begin weeks in advance, with several symbolic traditions and rituals being observed:

-The Mehregan Festival in Iran, also known as the Festival of Autumn, is one of the most ancient and cherished festivals celebrated in Iran, marking a significant cultural and historical event that dates back to the pre-Islamic era of Persian civilization.
+The Mehregan Iranian Festival, also known as the Festival of Autumn, is one of the most ancient and cherished festivals celebrated in Iran, marking a significant cultural and historical event that dates back to the pre-Islamic era of Persian civilization.
 It is a celebration that honors Mehr (or Mithra), the Zoroastrian deity of covenant, light, and friendship, reflecting the values of love, knowledge, and human relationships in Iranian culture.

 Mehregan is rooted in the Zoroastrian religion, which was the predominant faith of Persia before the advent of Islam.
 The festival is believed to have been celebrated as far back as the early Persian Empire and has evolved over thousands of years.
 It falls on the 16th day of the Iranian month of Mehr, corresponding to October in the Gregorian calendar, and traditionally celebrates the harvest season’s end and the beginning of winter.